7ire/installers/win11/README.md

 In this section, I will list all the BIOS parameters that have been changed from their default values.

+> [!WARNING]
-> ⚠️ **Warning**: Some values might be universal across different manufacturers, but double-check each setting for your specific motherboard.
+> Some values might be universal across different manufacturers, but double-check each setting for your specific motherboard.

 ### AI Tweaker Settings